Croatian Railways: Power systems

-The original decision in former Yugoslavia was to use 3 kV DC electrification for the railway network.
+The original decision in SFR Yugoslavia was to use 3 kV DC electrification for the railway network.
 This was performed on the Rijeka–Zagreb line, which due to the mountainous Gorski kotar region had a need for more powerful trains than the traditional diesel powered ones.

 Beginning with the modernisation of the Zagreb–Belgrade railway line an electrification system of 25 kV/50 Hz was used.
 Electrification on other lines in Croatia was then made exclusively 25 kV/50 Hz.
 Later, the majority of the Zagreb–Rijeka line was re-electrified to 25 kV/50 Hz, but until December 2012 there was still a part that under 3 kV DC.
 Consequentially a power system break existed at Moravice.
 HŽ was considering the purchase of dual-voltage locomotives, as an alternative to full re-electrification of 3 kV DC tracks, but the idea was scrapped for good as all electrified railways in Croatia are now using 25 kV/50 Hz.

 All railway power systems in Croatia are exclusively of type overhead catenary.